Mohammed-Salameh/EVE-NG-GNS3/Uploading Appliances to EVE-NG.md

-# Guide: Uploading Appliances to EVE-NG Using FileZilla

 This guide provides a step-by-step process on how to upload appliance files to your EVE-NG instance using FileZilla, a popular FTP client.
 Uploading appliances allows you to add new devices and tools to your EVE-NG environment, expanding your network simulation capabilities.

 ## Prerequisites